ruslanmv/ruslanmv.github.io/_pages/about.md

 I'm  a **Data Scientist**, a **Cloud Architect** and a **Physicist**.

-## Scientifical  studies
+## About me

-I am a self-motivated and ambitious data scientist with specialized knowledge in database applications analyses, data analyses and reports generation to propel project success.
+I am a motivated and ambitious data scientist specializing in Artificial Intelligence, with a particular focus on Neural Networks.
+My expertise lies in Generative AI and prompt engineering.
+I possess a strong aptitude for accuracy and have extensive experience in various domains, including Data Extraction, Statistical Modeling, Data Mining, Machine Learning, Data Visualization, and Infrastructure Cloud Deployment.
+I am highly skilled in Deep Learning with Neural Networks, Reinforcement Learning, and Generative AI.

+Throughout my career, I have honed my ability to translate requirements into manageable data formats and analytical models.
+I excel in algorithm design, prompt engineering, model creation, and the development of scalable data mining and reporting solutions that handle vast amounts of structured and unstructured data.
+I am proficient in all phases of the engineering project life cycle, actively contributing to their success.

 I am Data Scientist specialized in Artificial Intelligence  at [IBM](https://www.ibm.com/it-it).
 I was Data Scientist and Data Engineer at [Capgemini](https://www.capgemini.com/) and Data Engineer  at  [Reply](https://www.reply.com/it/topics/big-data-and-analytics/)  I was a Postdoctoral Researcher at National Institute for Nuclear Physics (INFN) at Genova [INFN](https://www.ge.infn.it) developing theoretical models for nuclear research.
 My main role was to develop libraries and tools for the Nuclear Physics Community.